umamimolecule/AzureFunctionsDependencyInjection/README.md

 ## Motivation
 Now that Azure Functions SDK supports defining functions within a non-static class, we can inject dependencies into those class instances.

-This lets us more easily test our app by substitutin mocks or stubs for those dependencies that c external systems, such as databases, logging, HTTP calls, etc.
+This lets us more easily test our app by using mocks or stubs for those dependencies that access external systems, such as databases, logging, HTTP calls, etc.

 Also this project shows how we can automatically register public types within our assemblies.